howientc/jeep-navigation/README.md

 So how much should you move?

+#### observations
+ordinal moves are much more likely than cardinal in real-world data.
+This is because slopes are much larger than cells.

 #### Naive move 1 strategy
 A naive strategy is to move one unit in the direction (diagonal would be moving both x and y).
 While this is conceptually simple, it would mean lots of unpacking/callibrating/repacking of the equipment.